 California Construction Loan Brokers Directory

-Fewer than a dozen dedicated independent construction loan brokers operate statewide in California as of 2024-2025.
-Of the four brokers named for research, three are actively operating in California (Rick Gomez, Arroyo Consulting/HomeConstructionLoan.com, Tim Jarvis), while Dan Sherbondy is primarily Nevada-based and not a California construction specialist.
-Seven additional brokers were identified through research.
-Two major operators do not display NMLS numbers on their websites despite legal requirements.
-Owner-builder loans are exceptionally difficult to find — most lenders exclude them entirely.
-Rural/agricultural lending is served by only a handful of brokers.
-Borrowers should contact multiple brokers simultaneously and verify all licensing independently through NMLS Consumer Access and the California DRE/DFPI portals before engaging.
+Fewer than a dozen dedicated independent construction loan brokers operate statewide in California.
+Some major operators do not display NMLS numbers on their websites despite legal requirements.
+Owner-builder loans are exceptionally difficult to find through brokers — most lender networks exclude them entirely.
+Rural and agricultural lending is served by only a handful of brokers.
+Borrowers should contact multiple brokers simultaneously and verify all licensing independently through NMLS Consumer Access (nmlsconsumeraccess.org) and the California DRE/DFPI portals before engaging.
+For specific broker contacts and fee structures, see the Matching California Construction Loan Brokers section above.

 Key Facts

-- Fewer than 12 dedicated independent construction loan brokers operate statewide in California as of 2024-2025
+- Fewer than 12 dedicated independent construction loan brokers operate statewide in California.
+The market is extremely concentrated.

-- Hard money construction loans in California typically carry 10.99-14% interest rates and 2-4 total origination points
+- Hard money construction loans in California typically carry 10-14% interest rates and 2-4 total origination points — significantly above conventional construction rates.

 Decision Rules

-If: Borrower needs owner-builder construction loan and IS a licensed contractor, architect, foreman, or construction professional
+If: Borrower needs owner-builder construction loan and IS a licensed construction professional

 If: Property is agricultural, farm, ranch, vineyard, or large rural acreage